>>> Watch: Top five Strava cheats to take a KOM or QOM (video)

 Alto de l'Angliru, Spain

-A regular feature of the Vuelta a España that could return to the race in 2017, the Angliru is a climb that strikes fear into the hearts of professional riders, especially the 3km Cueña les Cabres section which averages 23.6 per cent.
+A regular feature of the Vuelta a España, the Angliru is a climb that strikes fear into the hearts of professional riders, especially the 3km Cueña les Cabres section which averages 23.6 per cent.

 With a name translating as "The Mountain of Death" you can guess that this is going to be hard.
 We just wonder whether anyone has done both sides in a day?